Skip to content

 5. Are your periods very close together?

-If your periods occur every two weeks or less, it may be a sign of a health problem, such as thyroid disease or a problem with the uterus.
+If your periods come every two weeks or less, it may be a sign of a health problem, such as thyroid disease or a problem with the uterus.

 6. Are you over 40?